Ric1779/MyWebsite/content/projects/gaussian-splatting.md

 ---
 #### Overview of Gaussian Splatting

 In this project, we explore Gaussian splatting, a rendering technique predominantly utilized in computer graphics and visualization.
 Gaussian splatting differs from traditional rendering methods by using Gaussian distributions to project geometric primitives.
 This approach enables the creation of images with high detail and realism, which is particularly beneficial in fields like medical imaging and scientific visualization where detail and accuracy are crucial.
+This project is a reimplementation of an open-source project available [here](https://github.com/hbb1/torch-splatting).
+Reimplementing such projects helps me understand the nuances involved, allowing me to gain deeper insights and make potential improvements.

 Gaussian splatting maps data points, which could represent various entities from image pixels to scientific data, onto a visualization space using Gaussian functions.
 This technique results in a smoother and more continuous representation of data, as opposed to the pixelated or discretized outputs commonly produced by traditional methods.